This is my obligatory post on quitting my job and traveling around the world with the lessons I’ve learned since becoming a digital nomad blogger.

 Set your schedule in order to work on your priorities.
 Some days there are not enough hours in a day.
 Having the written goals will get you focused on accomplishing the important tasks as otherwise, every day could just be about touristy things.

 Some evenings I used to switch off my Blackberry (Yep, we used them at my former workplace) after leaving work and not look at my notifications until the next morning.
-As a nomadic blogger, it is so much more challenging as life, play, and work quickly become one.
+As a digital nomad blogger, it is so much more challenging as life, play, and work quickly become one.

 Just as you need to have the self-discipline to do focused work every day you also need to limit the time you are spending doing work as otherwise it will be all work and no play.
 Your mind and body will be happier with a better balance.